itsdfish/RankChoiceVoting.jl/README.md

 ```julia
 evaluate_winner(system)
 ```
 In agreement with the worked example above, the result is candidate `a`.
-In RankChoiceVoting.jl, you can count the number of volations using the function `count_violations`:
+In RankChoiceVoting.jl, the function `satisfies` determines whether a voting system complies with a given criterion for the provided rankings.
+This can be achieved with the following code:
 ```julia
 criteria = ReversalSymmetry()
 violations = satisfies(system, criteria)